🌲 Front Range Plant FinderPlant finder

 Populus x canescens 'Tower'

 Tower (Populus x canescens 'Tower') is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–50 ft tall and 8–12 ft wide, and needs medium to high water.
-Tower poplar is prone to many diseases and insects and short-lived — better alternatives exist for narrow upright form (e.g. Quercus robur 'Fastigiata').
+It matures to about 40–50 ft tall and 8–12 ft wide, fast-growing, needs medium to high water, and prefers full sun.
+Tower poplar is prone to many diseases and insects and short-lived, better alternatives exist for narrow upright form (e.g. Quercus robur 'Fastigiata').

 medium to high water40–50 ft tall and 8–12 ft wideDeer-resistant